marinasundstrom/BlazorPhp/README.md

 ## WebAssembly support

 If everything works, you would simply add a Blazor WebAssembly standalone project, and reference it from the ``Server`` project.
 The set the appropriate render modes.

+## Issue with casting PHP parameters to the right CLR type

+The component might take a parameter of type ``int`` but Peachpie is casting it to ``long``.

+Perhaps special logics is needed.